southern folk medicine

 The reviews above refer to Phyllis' book Southern Folk Medicine.

-Discover the wisdom of tradition.
+Experience the wisdom of tradition.

 Learn the wisdom of Southern Folk Medicine (SFM), a system which was originally passed down orally among herbalists and midwives in the rural areas of the South.
 In this rich series, Phyllis D. Light shares the time-tested skills and remedies passed down to her from her ancestors.
 Southern Folk Medicine is the only system of folk medicine, other than Native American, that developed in the United States.